 deductive

-Relating to or based on deduction — reasoning from general principles to a specific conclusion.
+Deductive (adj) means relating to or based on deduction — reasoning from general principles to a specific conclusion.
+Example: “Sherlock Holmes was famous for his deductive reasoning.”

-How to Use Deductive
+How to use deductive

 Learner’s notesIn plain EnglishDescribes reasoning that moves from general rules down to a specific, certain conclusion.